Autumn Workshop dates

 The main focus for the workshops will be on developing technique while exploring traditional tunes, which can change as things arise.
 Aspects of ornamentation and tuning challenges will also be covered while exploring traditional tunes.

 Teaching is by ear, but sheet music and recordings will be provided.
 Different experience levels will be accommodated within the workshop.

 There will be a short break for tea and coffee during the workshop, which is included in the price.

-Gordon has been running traditional flute and whistle classes and workshops in Edinburgh for almost 20 years, drawing on his extensive experience as a teacher and as a musician performing at ceilidhs, festivals and sessions in Scotland, Ireland and across Europe.
+Gordon has been running traditional flute and whistle classes and workshops in Edinburgh for over 20 years, drawing on his extensive experience as a teacher and as a musician performing at ceilidhs, festivals and sessions in Scotland, Ireland and across Europe.